andrewchambers/bupstash/doc/man/bupstash-put.1.md

 - it remembers the ids of data chunks that were sent to the repository in the last 'put', allowing `bupstash` to avoid resending those chunks over the network repeatedly.
-- It stores a mapping of file paths, to data that has already been sent, allowing bupstash to skip processing files when snapshotting the same directory many times repeatedly.
+- It stores a mapping of file paths to data that has already been sent, allowing bupstash to skip processing files when snapshotting the same directory many times repeatedly.

 The send log only remembers the data previously sent, so for efficient 'put' use, give each backup job